FlorianPfisterer/mvg-cli/README.md

 A CLI tool for easy access to live MVG (Munich public transport) data from the command line.
 ![A screenshot of the Terminal where the `mvg` command is run](./example.png)

+## Installation
+`pip install mvg-cli`

 ## Why?
 When I want to catch the train to go to university or to the city, I need to check the upcoming departures with live delay data of the Munich metro at my local metro station.
 Using the MVG app or website is a bit cumbersome for this use case.

 Obviously, the only sensible solution is to create a CLI tool that makes it super convenient to get live data about upcoming departures right from the Terminal.
-And well, here we are.

-## Installation
-`pip install mvg-cli`

 ## Usage
 The basic idea is that you can define your favorite routes (start and destination stations) and then get the current departures by just typing `mvg` (just like in the screenshot at the top).